mjclemente/mjclemente.github.io/_posts/2018-07-15-create-docker-nodes-on-digitalocean-with-shell-script.md

 ## Environment Variables

 You'll need to set up a few ENV variables for this.
 The `docker-machine` script will use these when creating the Docker hosts.
-I'm not going to tell you how to do set the environment variables because it's going to depend on your setup.
+I'm not going to tell you how to set the environment variables because it's going to depend on your setup.
 The first two listed here are required, the rest are optional (and will be explained further in the next section).
 Here's what they need to be:

 * __SSH_FINGERPRINT__ _(required)_ The fingerprint for the SSH public key we added to our DigitalOcean account earlier.
 * __DO_TOKEN__ _(required)_ DigitalOcean personal access token for the API that we created.